 Sometimes, the less obvious picture actually makes the better image.
 Body language is a prime example and I pick up on this throughout a wedding day.
 This can be anything; from the way your Mum and Dad wipe away their tears with a tissue during the ceremony, or the silly looks you give your partner throughout the day.
 There are so many small details that all come together to play a big part in your wedding day and I aim to capture as many of these subtleties as possible.

 8. Storytelling – In Context

 Finally, a BIG part of my booking process is meeting couples and discussing what they want from their wedding photographs.
 Everyone is different.
 Photography is subjective and down to personal taste.
 Therefore I get the best images when I find out exactly what my clients want and tailor my approach to suit.
 I always shoot for my couples and don’t have a set structure of working.
-Other photographers can be very rigid in the way that they work, demanding a set amount of time for photographs, but I don’t believe in this.
+Some photographers can be very rigid in the way that they work, demanding a set amount of time for photographs, but I don’t believe in this.
 My number 1 priority is that you have a fantastic day and photography fits around that.
+I have a good day when the couple has a good day, whether I get 30 minutes for portraits or 10, enjoying the day comes first always.
 I take time to find out what’s really important to the couples that book me and I use this information on the day to watch out for those special moments or people.
 This could be an important friend from overseas that has travelled especially for your wedding, or a grandparent that means a lot to you.

 Like the sound of this?

 If my style and approach to wedding photography matches what you are looking for then it would be great to hear from you!
 I only shoot a limited number of weddings each year so I want to make sure that the couples who book me are really passionate about my style of photography and what I offer.
 Please get in touch to request a price list, or check out my portfolio, featured weddings and blog to see more of my work.